 Under Luxembourg law, as a general principle, the burden of proof lies with the party who claims for the execution of an obligation.

-With regard to tax matters, this means that the burden of proof rests with the taxpayer where it claims a reduction in taxable income.
-If the LTA's assessment results in an increase in the taxpayer’s taxable income, the burden of proof lies with the LTA.
+For tax purposes, the burden of proof remains with the taxpayer who claims a reduction of their taxable income.
+If the LTA’s assessment results in an increase in the taxpayer’s taxable income, the burden of proof lies with the LTA.